DeathMaster001/Scooby-Doo-Unmasker/README.md

 - Input Viewer and Position Viewer
 - Full access to freely change any value of your choice

+## Unmasked Lua Tool
+If your interested I've made a similar tool that works with the Dolphin Lua Core emulator, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Lua-Tool).

 ## Original Projects

 [dme.net](https://github.com/HDBSD/dme.net)\